hytechclub/web-201/FullCrudApp/CrudAppUpdateGet.md

 1. In the **index.ejs** file, add another `th` to the `table` header row with the text "Action"
 1. Within the `for` loop row, add another `td` under the number `td`
 1. Within the new `td`, add an `a` with the text "Edit" that points the user to `/edit/` with the player's `id`
-1. Set the `class` attribute of the `a` to "btn btn-sm btn-success" to make it appear like a green button
+1. Set the `class` attribute of the `a` to "btn btn-sm btn-success" to make it appear like a green button:
     ```html
     <td>
         <a href="/edit/<%= players[i].id %>" class="btn btn-sm btn-success">Edit</a>